 Uses: Jewelry, due to its lustrous look and remarkable resistance, dentistry, weaponry and aeronautics.

 Because of its desirability, durability and malleability, gold remains one of the most popular metals and investment options.
 Gold is usually separated from surrounding rocks and minerals by gold mining equipment and activities like panning, upon which the metal is extracted with a combination of chemical reactions, smelting and Gold Refining process.
+If you are looking for gold, then be sure to look at those metal detectors that we recommend for gold.

 Largest producers: South Africa, the United States, Australia and China.